Mass shooting at LGBT+ club follows wave of threats to drag performers and venues

 This year, state lawmakers introduced at least 344 measures that target LGBT+ people, according to the Human Rights Campaign.
 Twenty-five passed.

-Most of the legislation proposes criminalising gender-affirming care, banning transgender children from participating in youth sports, or prohibiting transgender students and school staff from using bathrooms consistent with their gender.
+Most of the legislation proposes criminalising gender-affirming care, banning transgender children from participating in youth sports or prohibiting transgender students and school staff from using bathrooms consistent with their gender.

 That record-breaking legislative campaign – fuelled by influential conservative Christian groups and a “parental rights” agenda that dominated Republicans’ 2022 campaigns – also joins a sweeping legislative effort to restrict classroom speech, school curriculums and library materials involving issues related to gender, sexuality and race and racism.